-I have come to understand that some of the very greatest of men and women on earth today, spiritual giants if you like, are to be found perhaps as ragged tramps by the roadside; maybe even sleeping in drains or latrines – maybe stark naked and wandering the world, sustaining their bodies with whatever comes to them unsought.
-Disregarded as being of no consequence by the world, they have turned themselves inside out and retain but the tiniest speck of identity in emptiness, whereby we may, if lucky, be led to see the speck of emptiness in us.
-Kings and queens of heaven, I have been told!
-My homage to them is all that I am able to give, but I wish it were more than that.
+It is said that only a realised soul is capable of truly recognising another.
+According to Sri Tirtha Lal, some of the very greatest of men and women on earth today, spiritual giants if you like, are often to be found among those who are completely disregarded by the world and considered to be of no consequence at all.
+They might be ragged tramps sitting by the roadside oblivious to the worldly chaos around them; maybe sleeping in drains, or other unclean places – maybe stark naked and wandering the world, sustaining their bodies with whatever comes to them unsought.
+Such people have turned themselves inside out and retain but the tiniest speck of identity in emptiness, whereby we may, if lucky, be led to see the speck of emptiness in us.
+Occasionally pointing them out and sometimes inviting them to stay with him, Sri Tirtha Lal would say that such people are the kings and queens of heaven, and that their very existence here constitutes a supreme blessing to the world.
+My homage to all such 'avadhutas' (unique ones) is all that I am able to give, but I wish it were more than that.
 To the very extent to which I am unable to give my all, I am here to ramble on for now.

 Refuge from the storm

-So we may choose to believe in a personification of god - a personal or imagined form to which we can attribute whatever we conceive God to be and through that very process itself expand and refine our understanding of what that idea actually means to us.
-We can explore the path of devotion and develop a relationship between our human selves and that of the divine and may even regard this physical representation as a focus of the absolute abstract, a power before which we are powerless - a knowledge that is beyond our ability to know - and yet, the home of our soul.
+So it is that we may choose to believe in a personalised form of God - a form to which we can attribute whatever we conceive God to be and through that very process expand and refine our understanding of what the idea of God actually means to us.
+We can explore the path of devotion and in cultivating a relationship between our human self and that of the divine may see this form as the focus of an absolute abstract, a power before which we are powerless - a knowledge that is beyond our ability to know - and yet, the home of our soul.

-A symbol, however, is not the actual thing it represents but it is all we have to identify something that has no immediately apparent form.
-The word ‘rose’ immediately brings to mind the picture of the flower, and even the scent if any, so in the absence of the flower itself, this is the nearest we can get to the real thing!
-Looking for the truth within ourselves that is ultimately devoid of name and form, we need some kind of mirror - something that will show us that we ourselves and all we know are also nothing but a symbol of an all-abiding truth - a truth that will dissolve all our imaginings and leave us free in the realisation that we always have been and always are.
+While a symbol may not be the actual thing it represents, it is all we have to identify something that has no immediately apparent form.
+The word ‘rose’ immediately brings to mind the picture of the flower, and even the scent if any, so in the absence of the flower itself, this is the nearest we can get to the real thing.
+Looking for a truth within ourselves that is ultimately devoid of name and form - we need some kind of mirror that can reflect the divinity that resides within all - something whereby we can be led to discover that we ourselves and all we know are also nothing but a symbol of an all-abiding truth - a truth to dissolve all our imaginings and leave us free in the realisation that we always have been and always are.

-The famous 300 million gods of India are eminently supported by the prevailing philosophy there, that everything is in essence God, and whatever form or forms you choose to worship and adore is up to you.
-From a simple stone to the highest esoteric principle; wherever we choose to look, God is there to be found.
+The famous 300 million Gods and deities of India, and also those of Nepal and Tibet, are eminently supported by the prevailing philosophy there, that everything is in essence God, and whatever form or forms you choose to worship and adore is up to you.
+From a simple stone to the highest esoteric principle, wherever we choose to look, God is there to be found.
 It is a very simple concept, but totally profound.

-In this regard, ideally it should be a fundamental right as a human being to see or imagine God wherever and in whatever form one may wish.
-Of course, most people follow the God and religion of their culture or family, while some take on that of another.
-Some see God as their higher or true self, while some choose to believe that emptiness is the truly stainless, abiding Reality.
+In this regard, it should ideally be a fundamental right as a human being to see or imagine God wherever and in whatever form one may wish.
+Of course, most people follow the God and religion of their culture or family, while some are attracted to that of another, whereas some see God as their higher or true self and others choose to believe that non-dual emptiness is the truly stainless, abiding Reality of all.

-Positioned as we are in duality, imaginary as it may be, and unable to conceive of any existence beyond subject and object, we who seek invariably need some concept of God external to ourselves, and even those who seek the Supreme Self within, do so from the standpoint of being an apparently lesser or ‘other’ self.
+Positioned as we are in duality, imaginary though it may be, and unable to conceive of any existence that does not involve the duality of subject and object, we who seek invariably need some concept of God external to ourselves, and even those who aspire to realise the supreme, formless Self or emptiness within, do so from the basic standpoint of assuming their own being to be an apparently lesser or ‘other’ self.

 Anyway, the upshot of all this is that we can believe God or the Ultimate Reality to be in any form we like, or no form at all - it doesn’t matter.
 Using the mirror of imagination, exploring the whole concept of what we mean by the idea of God is a way to bring out the truth that for each of us can only be discovered within ourselves.